GeoModelLab/SWELL/README.md

 ### ☀️ Growing Season

-- **Growth**: Rapid NDVI rise from leaf-out to seasonal peak.
+- **Growth**: Rapid NDVI/EVI rise from leaf-out to seasonal peak.
 - **Greendown**: Plateau or slight decrease.
-- **Decline**: Sharp NDVI drop during senescence.
+- **Decline**: Sharp NDVI/EVI drop during senescence.

-### 🌿 NDVI Simulation
+### 🌿 NDVI/EVI Simulation

-NDVI is modeled daily, combining understory and overstory vegetation signals in a biologically interpretable framework.
+NDVI or EVI are modeled daily, combining understory and overstory vegetation signals in a biologically interpretable framework.

 > 📘 Full details and equations are provided in the [Model Description](#model-description) section of this repo.

----
+## 🛠️ Installation

 > ⚠️ **Platform notice:**
 > SWELL currently runs **only on Windows** due to its use of compiled C# executables.